osome-iu/CoVaxxy/README.md

-# CoVaxxy: A global collection of English Twitter posts about COVID-19 vaccines
+# CoVaxxy: A global collection of English-language Twitter posts about COVID-19 vaccines

 This project, conducted by Indiana University’s Observatory on Social Media (OSoMe) in collaboration with colleagues from Politecnico di Milano, seeks to track and investigate how online information impacts COVID-19 vaccine uptake and health outcomes.
 We offer public access to a [large collection of vaccine-related tweets](https://zenodo.org/record/4540312#.YClLsGNOlhE) that are gathered in real-time and updated daily (see our [data collection paper](https://arxiv.org/abs/2101.07694) for more details).
 We combine this with [vaccine uptake and survey data](#dashboard) to create the [CoVaxxy dashboard](http://osome.iu.edu/tools/covaxxy), a web-page that allows anyone to visualize descriptive statistics and preliminary results,